HSISeg/HSISeg/README.md

 python3 run_type1_test.py

+The results will be stored in PUstats with test_type='type_1' and visual results will be saved in results folder, each row in PUstats coressponds to a test with a visual result file name that can be found in the result folder

 Type 2:
 Positive Class: A positive class labels is selected from a list, spatially closely related pixels are selected from that class for training.
 For a class label j selected as a positive class, a square patch of size k * k is selected which has minimum percnt_pos(described below) pixels of the postive class.